PhaserEditor2D/PhaserEditor/docs/canvas.rst

 	};

-We recommend to write just few lines of code via the ``userCode`` configuration, specially because that dialog does not provide advanced features like code completion.
+We recommend writing just a few lines of code via the ``userCode`` configuration, especially because that dialog does not provide advanced features like code completion.
 In our demos and games what we do is to write a call to a method that was defined at the end of the file, in a protected zone, using the method explained in the `Writing into the code file`_ section.

 You can open the user code dialog directly from the scene, press ``Ctrl+Shift+U`` or right click and select the ``Edit User Code`` menu option.